oracle/oracle-database-operator/docs/dbcs/provisioning/update_license.md

 - SSH Public key for the OBDS system being deployed as `oci-publickey`
 - OCID of the Subnet as `ocid1.subnet.oc1.ap-mumbai-1.aaaaaaaa5zpzfax66omtbmjwlv4thruyru7focnu7fjcjksujmgwmr6vpbvq`

-**NOTE:** For the details of the parameters to be used in the .yaml file, please refer [here](./dbcs_controller_parameters.md).
+**NOTE:** For the details of the parameters to be used in the `.yaml` file, see: [DBCS Controller Parameters](./dbcs_controller_parameters.md).

-Use the file: [update_license.yaml](./update_license.yaml) for this use case as below:
+Use the file: [update_license.yaml](./update_license.yaml) for this use case as described in the following steps:

-1. Deploy the .yaml file:
+1. Deploy the `.yaml` file:
 ```sh
 [root@test-server OBDS]# kubectl apply -f update_license.yaml
 dbcssystem.database.oracle.com/dbcssystem-existing configured
 ```

-2. Monitor the Oracle DB Operator Pod `pod/oracle-database-operator-controller-manager-665874bd57-g2cgw` for the progress of the OBDS VMDB Scale up.
+2. Monitor the Oracle DB Operator Pod `pod/oracle-database-operator-controller-manager-665874bd57-g2cgw` to follow the progress of the OBDS VMDB Scale up.

 NOTE: Check the DB Operator Pod name in your environment.